CVID Core Facilities

 Contact: Irina Mikhailenko

-The protein analysis core provides services that include: protein purification, protein sequencing and mass spectrometry.
-The core is directed by Mr. Brian Hampton, and is equipped with an Applied Biosystems Procise 494 protein sequencer, a Thermo Finnigan LCQ Advantage ion trap mass spectrometer, and three HPLC systems capable of micro analytical to preparative scale separations of proteins and peptides.
-This facility gives CVID members access to leading edge technologies that allow the determination of protein primary structure and the identification of post-translational modifications.
+The protein analysis lab provides services that include: protein purification, and mass spectrometry.
+The core is directed by Mr. Brian Hampton, and is equipped with a Thermo LTQ ion trap mass spectrometer, a Waters Quattro Micro triple quad mass spectrometer and three HPLC systems capable of micro analytical to preparative scale separations of proteins and peptides.

 Contact: Brian Hampton